-We have access to committed credit facilities totaling \$4.0 billion, including the \$1.5 billion 364-day facility that expires August 16, 2023, \$500 million incremental 364-day facility that expires August 16, 2023, and \$2.0 billion five-year facility that expires on August 18, 2026.
+Our committed credit facilities provide access up to \$4.0 billion, including our \$2.0 billion 364-day facility that expires June 3, 2024, and our \$2.0 billion five-year facility that expires on August 18, 2026.
 These revolving credit facilities are maintained primarily to provide backup liquidity for our commercial paper borrowings and general corporate purposes.
 We intend to maintain credit facilities at the current or higher aggregate amounts by renewing or replacing these facilities at or before expiration.
 The credit agreements include various financial covenants, including, among others, maintaining a net debt to capital ratio of no more than 0.65 to 1.0.
-At December 31, 2022, our net leverage ratio was 0.31 to 1.0.
-There were no outstanding borrowings under these facilities at December 31, 2022.
+At December 31, 2023, our net leverage ratio was 0.26 to 1.0.
+There were no outstanding borrowings under these facilities at December 31, 2023.

-We can issue up to \$4.0 billion of unsecured, short-term promissory notes (commercial paper) pursuant to the Board authorized commercial paper programs.
+Our committed credit facilities provide access up to \$4.0 billion of unsecured, short-term promissory notes (commercial paper) pursuant to the Board authorized commercial paper programs.
 These programs facilitate the private placement of unsecured short-term debt through third-party brokers.
-We use the net proceeds from the commercial paper borrowings for acquisitions and general corporate purposes.
+We intend to use the net proceeds from the commercial paper borrowings for acquisitions and general corporate purposes.
 The total combined borrowing capacity under the revolving credit facilities and commercial paper programs should not exceed \$4.0 billion.
-At December 31, 2022, we had \$2.6 billion of commercial paper outstanding, which effectively reduced our available capacity under our revolving credit facilities to \$1.4 billion.
+At December 31, 2023, we had \$1.5 billion of commercial paper outstanding, which effectively reduced our available capacity under our revolving credit facilities to \$2.5 billion.
 See NOTE 13, "DEBT," to our Consolidated Financial Statements for additional information.